ikeycode/deopkg/README.md

 Note that caching is employed for package lists using an `sqlite3` database to minimise the lookup cost for `resolve` and `get-packages`.

+As a final note, this plugin is an *out of tree* plugin build for PackageKit.
+Unfortunately for C projects, PackageKit has been designed for all backend modules to be built *in tree*.
+For `packagekit-d`, we simply encapsulate the minimal `extern(C)` interface in idiomatic D wrappers and rely on `@weak` symbol linkage that will resolve when PackageKit calls `dlopen()` on `libpk_backend_deopkg.so`.

 ### Testing

 Build the plugin using `dub`.
 If available, you should enable `sse4.2` for SIMD optimisations in asdf for the IPC mechanism.